AntMouss/Novelties-detection-project/README.md

 $J = \dfrac{\sum_{i=0}^{k}{Ji}}{k}$

-3.the process isn't the same for unsupervised case , we append every cluster of words for each topic then we compute the total Jaccard similarity.
+3. The process isn't the same for unsupervised case , we append every cluster of words for each topic then we compute the total Jaccard similarity.

-4.finally , we will classifie the change rate between two windows using normal distribution classifier .
+4. Finally , we will classifie the change rate between two windows using normal distribution classifier .
    The final result is a range percentiles :

 In our case , a percentile is a similarity score below which a given percentage k of scores in its frequency distribution falls (exclusive definition) or a score at or below which a given percentage falls (inclusive definition).
 For example, the 90th percentile is the similarity score below which (exclusive) or at or below which (inclusive) 90% of the scores in the distribution may be found:

-you can see a representation of the 90th percentile of a normal distribution below.
+_you can see a representation of the 90th percentile of a normal distribution below :_

 ![percentile-normal-curve](src/normal_percentile.png)

-We classifie similarity between window as percentile ranges which means a window similarity could be for example $1-5%$ or $5-20%$ ... rarely high similarity or low similarity: representation of percentile ranges below:
+We classifie similarity between window as percentile ranges which means a window similarity could be for example $1-5%$ or $5-20%$ ... rarely high similarity or low similarity.

+_Representation of percentile ranges below:_

 ![percentile-ranges](src/normal_percentile2.png)